FedX: Explanation-Guided Pruning for Communication-Efficient Federated Learning in Remote Sensing

 where $v_{k,j}$ reflects the contribution of component $k$ to component $j$ in the next layer, and $R_j^{(l+1)}(I_z)$ is the relevance score at the higher layer.
+The relevance is computed in a layer-wise backpropagation manner from the output to the input layer using specific propagation rules that ensure relevance conservation throughout the network \cite{montavon_layer-wise_2019}.
+For the final layer $L$, the relevance $R_k^{(L)}(I_z)$ is initialized as the output score corresponding to the target class $c$.
 Following component-level relevance estimation, the next step aggregates relevance scores at the component level.
 This process is repeated for all samples in $D_\text{ref}$.
 Then, the average relevance score of component $\psi_c$ across $D_\text{ref}$ is computed to obtain its global relevance estimate as follows:

 Let $\mathbb{L}$ denote the set of all layers in the model.
 For each layer $l \in \mathbb{L}$, let $\Psi^{(l)}$ be the set of components in that layer.
 We apply pruning independently in each layer by defining a binary pruning mask $\mathcal{M}(\psi_c)$ for every component $\psi_c \in \Psi^{(l)}$ as follows: